 Bucks County Property Taxes, Explained

 County and municipal millage: 2026.
-School millage: current adopted budgets.
-Common Level Ratio: STEB 2024 (5.86%).
-A new CLR takes effect July 1, and we update then.
+School millage: 2025-26 adopted budgets (districts adopt the next year's budgets by June 30; we update when PDE certifies the statewide file in the fall).
+Common Level Ratio: STEB 2025 (5.6%).
+A new CLR takes effect each July 1, and we update then.

 Looking for a home in Bucks County?